-This research team is estimating the effects of Immigration and Customs Enforcement (ICE) activities, specifically 287(g) programs and Secure Communities, on the maternal and infant health of Mexican-born immigrant mothers in North Carolina.
-The investigators are exploring how immigration enforcement activities affect the health and well-being of immigrant mothers and their newborns, and if changes in birth outcomes arise due to changes in maternal behaviors and access.
-Results from this study will provide a quantification of the likely human impact of both anti-immigrant sentiment and more direct policies that target undocumented populations and their communities, and, more generally, will inform policies that seek to mitigate or remediate disadvantage generated before birth.
+This project team estimated the effects of Immigration and Customs Enforcement (ICE) activities, specifically 287(g) programs and Secure Communities, on the maternal and infant health of Mexican-born immigrant mothers in North Carolina.
+The team explored how immigration enforcement activities affect the health and well-being of immigrant mothers and their newborns, and if changes in birth outcomes arose due to changes in maternal behaviors and access.

 Adequacy of prenatal care (measured using the Kotelchuck index), smoking and alcohol consumption during pregnancy, birth weight, gestational age, and small-for-gestational age.